 In the 1990s/2000s, advances in effects technology have seen a revival of the Animals Amok films, either featuring CGI or animatronic animals with films such as Man’s Best Friend (1993), Anaconda (1997), Bats (1999) and the killer crocodile film Lake Placid (1999).
 Piranha later underwent a gore-drenched remake with Piranha (2010).

-The mid-2000s saw a revival of the killer crocodile film with several efforts coming out all at once, including two excellent Australian entries Black Water (2007) and Rogue (2007), as well as other efforts such as Croc (2007), Primeval (2007) and Supercroc (2007), plus subsequent efforts like Freshwater (2006) and The Hatching (2016). .
+The mid-2000s saw a revival of the killer crocodile film with several efforts coming out all at once, including two excellent Australian entries Black Water (2007) and Rogue (2007), as well as other efforts such as Croc (2007), Primeval (2007) and Supercroc (2007), plus subsequent efforts like Freshwater (2006), The Hatching (2016) and Croc!
+(2022).
 Both Anaconda and Lake Placid released multiple low-budget sequels and then the two franchises crossed over with Lake Placid vs Anaconda (2015).

 There have been are several containment thrillers about people trapped in small spaces threatened by animals with Crawl (2019) where Kaya Scodelario faces an alligator in a flooded crawlspace and in particular the gripping Thai-made The Pool (2018) about a couple trapped in an empty pool with a crocodile.
 One standout effort among these was Burning Bright (2010) about a girl and her brother trapped inside a house with a killer tiger.
-Also of note was Bullet Head (2017) with three criminals trapped in a warehouse with a killer dog, Serpent (2017) with a couple trapped in a tent with a deadly snake and the Spanish Prey (2019) about a paralysed girl trapped in a house with a killer dog.
+Also of note was Into the Grizzly Maze (2015) about people on a wilderness adventure stalked by a grizzly bear, Bullet Head (2017) with three criminals trapped in a warehouse with a killer dog, Serpent (2017) with a couple trapped in a tent with a deadly snake and the Spanish Prey (2019) about a paralysed girl trapped in a house with a killer dog.